 The application of FBWS (fragmented branch wood shavings) is an old practice in agroforestry systems.
 Whenever there is a pruning of the system, there will be a contribution of FBWS to the soil.
 In this sense more drastic pruning not only offers more light but it returns biological dynamics to the soil, lost through deforestation, creating the foundations for a lasting fertility and capable of generating abundant harvests.
 Experience has shown that fertilization with wood produces abundant fruit.

 In the years 2000 and 2001, Ernst Götsch conducted a series of experiments on his farm in Bahia, testing multiple dense planting of trees per m2, what is impressive is the vitality of the crops a year after planting.
-Ernst eradicated an area of capoeira vegetation and planted along with the pineapple, trees in varied densities: going from 1 tree per m2 up to 15 trees per m2.
+Ernst eradicated an area of capoeira vegetation and planted along with pineapple, trees in varied densities: going from 1 tree per m2 up to 15 trees per m2.
 The experiments were rigorously inspected, those that presented the best results were those with 15 species of trees per m2.

 Image 24 is an experimental field planted in the year 2000 and Image 25 is the same field the following year.
 The pineapples grew very well, producing fruits weighing 1.5 kg; an adult man crouching could pass beneath the leaves.